ajs17/ajsmith/content/portfolio/index.md

 ### Large-format multi-fold brochures

 Over 100,000 copies printed annually and distributed throughout the region and beyond.
 The 2014-2015 edition won the CTM Media Group's 2015 Regional Best Brochure Award.
-The design of the 2015-2016 edition was coordinated with the updated website design that same year.
+The design of the 2015-2016 edition of the brochure was coordinated with the launch of a completely re-implemented website with an updated responsive design (migrating from Drupal to Wordpress) as well as the introduction of an updated Beer Trail logo that same year.

 <div class="cols">
     {{< figure src="images/beer-trail/beer-trail-map-2014-2015.jpg" width="250" class="image" >}}